Making difficult decisions as a leader is part of the job. Here are some examples.

 I’ve seen the fallout from quite a few difficult decisions.
 Some were handled well and others were handled like it was amateur hour at the decision-making club.

-Don’t just arbitrarily jump to an answer.
+Don’t just jump to an answer.
 If your mind is heading to a decision by instinct, ask yourself why.
 Are you being biased?
 What are the rules that you’re using to arrive at a result?

-2. When making difficult decisions as a leader, explain yourself
+2. When making difficult decisions, explain yourself

 When you explain to affected people how and why you’ve made your decision, it makes a big difference.
-People get to see behind the curtain a little and can attempt to understand the reasons why you did what you did.
+People get to see behind the curtain and can attempt to understand the reasons why you did what you did.